seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Original Meadows logo placeholder failed to load.
 Click/tap here to attempt to view it" src="/Media/QMDS.png" title="Meadows Logo" width="150" height="150" align="left" style="margin-right: 30px"> | **Meadows:** _My dream operating system I have been planning out since 2013: it will be a Quantum computer operating system with every feature you would ever need for computing._ |
 |---|---|

-<details> <!-- End of logo section for major project section: Meadows !-->
+</details> <!-- End of logo section for major project section: Meadows !-->

 ---